NethServer/docs/administrator-manual/en/mail.rst

   The listed IP addresses are excluded from all mail filtering checks: use this feature only as a last resort

-Moreover, under :guilabel:`Advanced options` there are further options:
+Moreover, in the same section there are further options:

 * The :guilabel:`Allow relay from trusted networks` option allows any client in the trusted networks to send email messages without any